-The model builder supports the assemblage and configuration of complex models from single model component with an easy to use graphical user interface.
-This interface offers capabilities for the mapping of components output parameters to input parameters of subsequent components.
+Model builder: The model builder supports the assemblage and configuration of complex models from single model components with an easy to use graphical user interface.
+This interface offers capabilities for the mapping of component output parameters to input parameters of subsequent components.